EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/CultistsOfMayr/Ocelfia.md

 ## Kyox
 Kyox is an imp, spawn Mayr the Mother of Sin, he is a small humanoid creature with red skin, a slender body, a black feather like hair, a tail tipped with a scorpion stinger, and a teardrop shaped face with a owl like features.

-Kyox is a servant of its mother, influencing Ocelfia to perform various rituals...
+Kyox is a servant of its mother, influencing Ocelfia to perform various rituals in the name of Mayr...

 ___